ahmadnassri/docs-engineering-matrix/tech.md

 ### Testing

-#### Junior
+#### Engineer 1

-> Understands the testing pyramid, writes unit tests in accordance with it, with help from othes at times.
-Always tests expected edge cases and errors as well as the happy path.
+- Knows the testing pyramid.
+Writes unit tests, sometimes with help from more senior engineers.
+- Always tests expected edge cases and errors as well as the happy path.

-#### Intermediate

-> Understands their Engineering team's testing approach, and uses quality metrics to identify gaps.
-Works with their team to recommend solutions that are in accordance with accepted testing frameworks and the testing pyramid.
+##### Examples

+- Testing your code: You consistently write solid unit tests, sometimes with help from more senior engineers
+- Improving coverage: You've spotted small areas of low test coverage and patched them
+- Taking responsibility: You've consistently ensured that your code passes tests before creating or merging pull requests

 #### Senior